PHP5 is Dead

 Website Redesign and Upgrade

-If your website is at least 5 years old, most likely your code is connecting with mysql_connect to the database.
+If your website is at least 5 years old, and you have not been addressing regular website maintenance, most likely your code is connecting to the database with mysql_connect.
 This needs addressed in order to upgrade your code to PHP7.
 There is no way around it.
 Depending on how large and complicated your website is, along with how efficiently your programmer wrote code, this can be a large or small undertaking.
 Just this week I upgraded a website I coded in 2014.
 It took me 4 hours to upgrade all of the code.
 Last month I completed another upgrade to PHP7 on a large custom web application I wrote in 2014.
 It took me 3 months.

 I can’t tell what the level of effort would be without logging into the web server and reviewing the source code.